borea17/efficient_rl/README.md

 the union of all (object) attribute values.
 Additionally, each state has an attributed boolean vector describing which *relations* are enabled and which are not in that state.
-During a transition each attribute of the state may exert some kind of *effect* and result in attribute change.
+During a transition each attribute of the state may exert some kind of *effect* which results in an attribute change.
 There are some limitations to the *effects* that can occur which are well explained in Diuks dissertation.
 The basic idea of DOOR<sub><font size="4">max</font></sub> is to recover the deterministic OO MDP using *condition-effect learners* (in these learners *conditions* are basically the relations that need to hold in order for an effect to occur).
-The paper results show that DOOR<sub><font size="4">max</font></sub>
+The paper results show that in DOOR<sub><font size="4">max</font></sub>
+knowledge can much better transfer throughout the domain compared to the other algorithms indicating that DOOR<sub><font size="4">max</font></sub>
-offers better generalization than Factored R<sub><font size="4">max</font></sub> which results from the property that DOOR<sub><font size="4">max</font></sub> is based on interactions between objects and therefore knowledge can much better transfer throughout the domain.
-Another feature is that the learned transition dynamics is much easier to interpret, e.g., DOOR<sub><font size="4">max</font></sub> will learn that action *North* has the effect ot incrementing *taxi.y* by 1 when the relation *touch_north(taxi, wall)* outputs *False* and there wont be any change
+offers better generalization.
+Another feature is that the learned transition dynamics is easy to interpret, e.g., DOOR<sub><font size="4">max</font></sub> will learn that action *North* has the effect ot incrementing *taxi.y* by 1 when the relation *touch_north(taxi, wall)* outputs *False* and there wont be any change